-This Pumpkin Spice Doughnuts Recipe is the perfect introduction to Fall!
+This Pumpkin Spice Doughnuts Recipe is the perfect way to start any Fall day!

 I’m one of those girls who loves everything about fall.
 I love the cool crisp mornings, the chance to bring my scarves back out, more reasons to use my Crock Pot, pumpkin patches, the beautiful leaves and of course, I just love all things pumpkin spice.